Bird scarer: Lasers

 The use of lasers can be an effective method of bird scaring, although there is some evidence to suggest some birds are "laser-resistant".
-As the effectiveness of the laser decreases with increasing light levels, it is likely to be most effective at dawn and dusk.
-Although some lasers prove to be effective during daylight hours.
+As the effectiveness of the laser decreases with increasing light levels, it is likely to be most effective at dawn and dusk, although some lasers do prove to be effective during daylight hours.

 The method relies on birds being startled by the strong contrast between the ambient light and the laser beam.
-During low light conditions this technique is very selective and can be attuned to frequencies and wavelengths that individual bird species don't like, but at night the light beam is visible over a large distance and can cause widespread (non-species specific) disturbance.
+During low light conditions this technique is very selective and can be tuned to frequencies and wavelengths that individual bird species don't like, but at night the light beam is visible over a large distance and can cause widespread (non-species specific) disturbance.
 Lasers use can be limited due to safety concerns of the beam and some nations have laws which prohibit lasers above a certain power from being used.
-Lasers should be looked at as an additional scaring system to add to a wildlife management program.
+Lasers are being looked at as an additional scaring system to add to wildlife management programs.

 Manually operated laser torches and automated laser bird deterrent robots that move the laser automatically towards the birds are available on the market.

 Research conducted at Wageningen University shows the potential of laser technology to prevent the spreading of Avian Influenza.
 When the laser was used at a poultry farm, a 99.7% wild bird reduction rate was recorded.